Medical Benefits

 1. The death of the employee;

-2. Termination of employee's employment or reduction in employee’s work hours;
+2. Termination of the employee's employment or reduction in the employee’s work hours;

 3. Divorce, legal separation, or dissolution of domestic partnership from the employee; or